Jamestown, Pennsylvania

 Jamestown is a borough in northwestern Mercer County, Pennsylvania, United States, along the Shenango River.
 The population was reported as 580 on the 2020 census.
-It is part of the Youngstown–Warren metropolitan area.
+It is part of the Hermitage micropolitan area.

 History

 The town was founded in 1798 by James Campbell.
 The borough was incorporated in 1853.

 The Jamestown area is served by the Jamestown Area School District, and is home to Combined Systems, Inc., a tactical weapons producer that exports tear gas and smoke grenades.

 The Gibson House was added to the National Register of Historic Places in 1978.

-The 215 Restaurant has become one of the more known places to dine bringing a different flair to the area that most would have to travel further for.

 Pymatuning Deer Park has become quite the tourist attraction bringing a zoo like experience with a small petting zoo and interactive bird cage.

 Jamestown Coating Technologies employs a large amount of locals and distributes high quality paints, powder coats and more throughout the world.

 Geography

 Jamestown is located at 41°29′11″N 80°26′18″W (41.486417, −80.438354).